Olex2/help/gui/EN/home/start.md

 An example of a simple disordered structure.

 ## Co110
-A simple transition element complex of Co with two identical ligands.
+A simple coordination complex of Co with two identical ligands.

 ## ZP2
-A structure with Z' = 2.
+A structure with *Z'* = 2.

 ## Water
 A metal complex with bound water molecules and one molecule of water of hydration.

 ## Malbac URL[https://youtu.be/3jC2CVqSkgc, YOUTUBE]
-A molecule of tolune across a symmetry element.
-This is a good example to practice solvent masking, adding molecules with the FragmentDB and also to create such a solvent from scratch.
+A molecule of toluene across a symmetry element.
+This is a good example to practice solvent masking, adding molecules with the FragmentDB tool and also to create such a solvent in the structure model from scratch.

 ##Timmy
-A continuous solid: Calcium Tartrate.
+A continuous solid: Calcium tartrate.

 # Documentation
 We are in the process of getting all Olex2 documentation into a unified format.
 In the meantime, we apologize for the slightly haphazard state of our documentation.